-For moderate pain, one or two tablets of Tylenol or Extra Strength Tylenol may be taken every three to four hours or Ibuprofen, (Motrin or Advil) two-four 200 mg tablets may be taken every 3-4 hours.
-Alternate Ibuprofen with prescribed pain med for help with swelling/pain.
-(Alternate like this: take prescribed pain med, next 2-3 hours take ibuprofen, next 2-3 hours take prescribed pain med, next 2-3 hours take Ibuprofen…gradually stop taking prescribed pain med…then gradually stop ibuprofen)
+For moderate pain, one or two tablets of Acetaminophen (Tylenol or Extra Strength Tylenol) may be taken every 3-4 hours or two-four 200 mg tablets of Ibuprofen (Motrin or Advil) may be taken every 4-6 hours.
+Alternate Ibuprofen with prescribed pain med for help with swelling/pain; Alternate like this: take prescribed pain medication, next 2-3 hours take ibuprofen, next 2-3 hours take prescribed pain medication, next 2-3 hours take Ibuprofen, etc. Gradually stop taking prescribed pain medication as pain subsides, then gradually stop ibuprofen.

 After general anesthetic or I.V. sedation, liquids should be initially taken.
 Do not use straws.
 Drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical sites.
 High calorie, high protein intake is very important.
 Nourishment should be taken regularly.
 At least 5-6 glasses of water should be taken daily to prevent dehydration.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
 Caution: If you suddenly sit up or stand from a lying position you may become dizzy.
 If you are lying down following surgery, make sure you sit for one minute before standing.